bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 ## Introduction

-This tutorial implements a Convolutional Neural Network classifier on AIE-ML for identifying hand-written digits from the [MNIST database](https://en/wikipedia.org/wiki/MNIST_database).
+This tutorial implements a Convolutional Neural Network classifier on AMD Versal<sup>TM</sup> adaptive SoC AIE-ML for identifying hand-written digits from the [MNIST database](https://en.wikipedia.org/wiki/MNIST_database).
 The goal is to illustrate how to partition & vectorize a simple machine learning example to Versal AI Engines.
 An MNIST ConvNet classifier makes a good learning example because it contains only ~100,000 parameters and a handful of layers.
 This tutorial example illustrates a number of key topics fundamental to custom coding machine learning designs using the AIE API including:
 * Using multi-channel matrix multiply intrinsics to vectorize ConvNet layer compute workloads
 * Using 3D addressing patterns of memory tiles to access layer I/O in the order required for consumption by the compute
 * Using local tile memory for capturing stored network weights
-* Structuring AI Engine kernel code to implement convolutional & pooling layers efficiently
+* Structuring AIE-ML kernel code to implement convolutional & pooling layers efficiently

 ### Virtual Python Environment Setup
 This tutorial implements computer models of the MNIST ConvNet in Python using Jupyter Notebooks.
 This is best managed using a Python virtual environment.
 The first step of this tutorial involves setting up such a virtual environment with the required versions of all the associated open source Python packages.
 The top level Makefile of this tutorial builds the Python virtual environment based on a script `create_venv.sh` which creates the environment and then loads a set of specific versions of all required Python packages.
 To create this Python virtual environment, run the following code: